QUICK SUMMARY:

 The keyword rankings are obtained via proxies running the searches, which stops the personalization factors from getting in the way.

-Our powerful SEO reporting tool gives you data-driven SEO ranking reports without the guesswork.
-Try it out for free for 14 days
+This powerful SEO reporting tool gives you data-driven SEO ranking reports without the guesswork.
+Try it out for free for 14 days.

-A benefit of our keyword ranking tool is that for full transparency, we capture a snapshot of the entire SERP each time we check a keyword.
-This is saved at our end, allowing users to see the exact SERP the search engine delivered at the time of the rank check.
-We keep the most recent SERP snapshot for each keyword.
+A benefit of a white-label keyword ranking tool is that for full transparency, we capture a snapshot of the entire SERP each time we check a keyword.
+This is automatically, allowing users to see the exact SERP the search engine delivered at the time of the rank check.
+Easily keep the most recent SERP snapshot for each keyword.

 However, one of the biggest benefits of the AgencyAnalytics keyword ranking tool is how it works in tandem with over 80 other marketing platforms to bring all of your client’s marketing data under one roof - and it’s the only tool on this list that has that capability.